OlivierMantz/PostAPI/README.md

 # PostAPI
-Repository for the Post microservice of the Sublime App
+Repository for the Post microservice of the Sublime App.